saranpan/BubbleTea-2k_Factorial_Design/README.md

 It turns out that the effect model violates the second assumption.
 We conclude that the residual is not normally distributed with 95% confidence level.

-However, everything is possible, in case that 0.0000951 % that the residual is actually normally distributed is true, then it leads us to construct the following effects model.
+However, everything is possible, in case that 0.0000951 % that the residual is actually normally distributed is true but got rejected, then it leads us to construct the following effects model.

 Hence, we decided to drop all of the interaction effects due to the p-value being less than the alpha level.